Arrays provide another fundamental family of composite types in Ada.

 Although not illustrated in the above examples, another useful attribute for an

-A'Length, which is the number of elements that A
+A'Length, which is the number of elements

 It is legal and sometimes useful to have a "null array", which contains no elements.
 To get this effect, define an index range whose upper bound is less than the lower bound.